mmransem09/mmransem09/README.md

 Welcome to my GitHub!
 I'm a dedicated IT professional with over 5 years of experience as an IT Support Engineer.
 Fueled by a deep passion for cybersecurity, I thrive on solving complex problems and leveraging technology to drive innovation.
 Let's connect and create solutions that make an impact!

 My journey in computer science has ignited a deep passion for cybersecurity, driving my ambition to transition into this dynamic field.
-I am excited to channel my skills and dedication into a Security Analyst role, where I can contribute to safeguarding digital landscapes and tackling emerging threats.
+I am excited to channel my skills and dedication into a Security Engineer role, where I can contribute to safeguarding digital landscapes and tackling emerging threats.

 ## Skills